Rsja12/under-pressure/README.md

 UNDER PRESSURE
-This is a simple MVC Sinatra Application that uses ActiveRecord and has multiple models.
-It also has user accounts where a user can sign up, sign in, and sign out.
-Once signed in the user can create, read, update, and destroy the resource that belongs to that user.
+Simple rails dive log

 Installation
-Add this line to your application's Gemfile:

-gem 'sinatra-bank'
-And then execute:

-$ bundle
-Or install it yourself as:

-$ gem install sinatra-bank
 Contributing
-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/sinatra-bank.
+Bug reports and pull requests are welcome on GitHub at https://github.com/Rsja12/under-pressure.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

 License
 The gem is available as open source under the terms of the MIT License.